-Excess Weight Raises Cancer Risk The American Association for Cancer Research reports that being overweight is linked to 25 percent of newly diagnosed cancer cases in the U.S. (Am Cancer Soc.
-Cancer Prevention & Early Detection: Facts & Figures 2017-2018).
-Adding lack of exercise and a pro-inflammatory diet increases the number to 33 percent.
-The International Agency for Research on Cancer (IARC) reported that being overweight increases risk for 17 different types of cancers: colon, rectum, esophagus, kidney, breast (women), endometrium, stomach, liver, gall bladder, pancreas, ovary and thyroid, as well as fatal prostate cancer and breast cancer in men, meningioma, multiple myeloma and B-cell lymphoma (N Engl J Med, Aug 25, 2016;375:794-798).
+The American Association for Cancer Research reports that being overweight is linked to 25 percent of newly diagnosed cancer cases in the U.S. (Am Cancer Soc, Cancer Prevention & Early Detection: Facts & Figures 2017-2018).
+Adding lack of exercise and a pro-inflammatory diet increases the estimate to 33 percent.
 Overweight is associated with almost five million cancer deaths each year.
-Gaining as little as ten pounds between ages 18 and 55 is associated with increased risk for heart attacks, diabetes and the obesity-related cancers later in life (JAMA, 2017;318:255–69).

-How Does Weight Gain Increase Cancer Risk?
-A study from Stanford showed that when people gained six pounds in one month, they suffered unhealthful changes in:
+How Weight Gain Increases Cancer Risk A study from Stanford showed that when people gained six pounds in one month, they suffered unhealthful changes in:

 • genes in their cells,